phpbrew/phpbrew/README.md

 phpbrew builds and installs multiple version php(s) in your $HOME directory.

-phpbrew also manage the environment variables, so you can `use`, `swtich` php version whenever you need.
+phpbrew also manage the environment variables, so you can `use`, `switch` php version whenever you need.

-The installed php is located in `~/.phpbrew/php`, for example, php is located at:

-    ~/.phpbrew/php/5.4.0RC7/bin/php

-And you should put your configuration file in:

-    ~/.phpbrew/php/5.4.0RC7/etc/php.ini

-Extension configuration files should be put in:

-    ~/.phpbrew/php/5.4.0RC7/var/db
+phpbrew can:

+- install php with different variants like PDO, mysql, sqlite, debug ...etc.
+- compile apache php module and seperate them by different versions.
+- build and install php(s) in your home directory, so you don't need root permission.

 <img width="600" src="https://raw.github.com/c9s/phpbrew/master/screenshots/01.png"/>